The Most Remote Luxury Lodges in Australia

 Remote means far from hospitals.
 Ensure your lodge has an on-site paramedic or a direct link to the Royal Flying Doctor Service (RFDS).
 Modern lodges now include "Safe-T-Cam" systems and satellite phones for all off-site excursions.
 It’s also wise to check if the lodge has an automated external defibrillator (AED) and staff trained in wilderness first aid, as response times for external help can exceed four hours.

-Secluded Retreat Case Studies
+Secluded Case Studies

 Case Study 1: The Kimberley Restoration